Alaskan Tokeen Grey Marble Quarry on Marble Island Alaska

 The years 1912 to 1915 were among the most productive at Tokeen.
 During those four years, the company shipped 4,361 blocks to finishing plants.
 There they were sawn, polished, and worked up into panels for wainscotting, ceiling and floor tiles, moldings, fixtures, rails, balustrades, and other forms of interior decoration.
 Some of the blocks were sawn into slabs that would be matched to form nearly symmetrical patterns.

-Among bank buildings were the Bank of California in Seattle, the Capital National Bank in Los Angeles, and the National City Bank in Salt Lake City.
+Among bank, buildings were the Bank of California in Seattle, the Capitol National Bank in Los Angeles, and the National City Bank in Salt Lake City.
 Post offices using the Alaskan marble were at Bellingham and North Yakima, Washington; San Diego, California; and Moscow and Lewiston, Idaho.

-Hospitals included the U.S. General Hospital at the Persidio in San Francisco and the Pearl Harbor Naval Hospital in Hawaii.
+Hospitals included the U.S. General Hospital at the Presidio in San Francisco and the Pearl Harbor Naval Hospital in Hawaii.
 Community mausoleums in Modesto, Santa Rosa, and Inglewood, California, also featured Tokeen marble.

 Other buildings included the Littman-Wolfe Building and the Oregon Journal Building in Portland, Oregon; the Odd Fellows and Sharon Estate buildings in San Francisco; the Southern Pacific passenger station in Los Angeles; the capitol in Boise, Idaho; and the Orpheum Theater in Boston.